ajcatindig/iSining/README.md

 # iSining
 An online art gallery platform (still in early stage of development) made in Jetpack Compose following MVVM clean architecture for app development.
 DM for collaboration!
-Test